NEFT: A Unified Transformer Framework for Efficient Near-Field CSI Feedback in XL-MIMO Systems: Experimental Results

-To rigorously assess the trade-off between reconstruction performance and computational efficiency, we examine the relationship between model complexity and performance across multiple architectures and compression ratios. \Cref{fig:efficiency_encoder} presents encoder-side complexity versus reconstruction quality, while \Cref{fig:efficiency_full} illustrates the overall model-level trade-offs.
-In both plots, points closer to the upper-left corner indicate superior efficiency–performance trade-offs, i.e., lower computational cost and higher reconstruction accuracy.
-The evaluation includes baseline models (CsiNet and ExtendNLNet) as well as the proposed NEFT models at three compression ratios ($\gamma = 16, 32, 64$).
+To rigorously assess the trade-off between reconstruction performance and computational efficiency, we examine the relationship between model complexity and performance across multiple architectures and compression ratios. \Cref{fig:efficiency_full} illustrates the overall model-level trade-offs between reconstruction performance and computational complexity, while \Cref{fig:efficiency_encoder} presents encoder-side complexity versus reconstruction quality.
+In the both plots, points closer to the upper-left corner indicate superior efficiency–performance trade-offs, i.e., lower computational cost and higher reconstruction accuracy.
+The evaluation includes two baseline models (CsiNet and ExtendNLNet) as well as the proposed NEFT models at three compression ratios ($\gamma = 16, 32, 64$).

-As shown in \Cref{fig:efficiency_full}, the total complexity plot reveals distinct efficiency frontiers for different deployment scenarios.
+As shown in \Cref{fig:efficiency_full}, the total complexity figure reveals distinct efficiency frontiers for different deployment scenarios.
 The NEFT family defines clear frontiers in terms of overall model efficiency.
 At $\gamma = 16$, the NEFT base model achieves the highest reconstruction quality with a balanced computational footprint, significantly outperforming ExtendNLNet in both accuracy and resource utilization.
 The combination of multi-level KD and the CNN-based hybrid encoder enables the lightweight variants to occupy the mid-efficiency region.
-From high-performance models to NEFT-Edge, all proposed architectures establish a new state-of-the-art efficiency–performance boundary.
+From high-performance models to NEFT-Edge, all the proposed architectures establish new state-of-the-art efficiency–performance boundary.

 As the compression ratio increases, the advantages of our designs remain evident, although the performance gap between NEFT-Compact and NEFT-Hybrid narrows.
 This is mainly due to tighter computational constraints at high compression levels, which require smaller input patch sizes for Transformer encoders.
 However, smaller patches reduce the available feature context for self-attention, limiting the ability to capture long-range dependencies.
 In contrast, CNN encoders, which specialize in local feature extraction, maintain more consistent performance under these conditions.
 Consequently, the performance of Transformer-based encoders approaches that of CNN-based models, underscoring the robustness and adaptability of the hybrid design under stringent constraints.